-Financial abuse is a relatively new term in today’s society, yet the issue is one that has plagued Australian women for years, and now it’s said to be reaching epidemic proportions.
+Financial abuse is a relatively new term in today’s society, yet the issue is one that has plagued many Australian women and men for years, and now it’s said to be reaching epidemic proportions.

 In a recent article I wrote for Fairfax Media, I interviewed some very smart legal minds and victims of economic abuse.